-A family child care provider is reading a non-fiction book about how plants grow and notices one of the to her notices what she is doing and pretends to pour water out of a watering can on her and giggles.
+A family child care provider is reading a nonfiction book about how plants grow and notices one of the 3-yearold girls moving her hands in a weaving pattern up over her head as the book shows the seed sprout and begin to grow.
+Another girl next to her notices what she is doing and pretends to pour water out of a watering can on her and giggles.
 The provider suggests that the children who would like to could come up with a story about a little plant and act it out or maybe even find some music that they can all move with as though they are plants that are growing.